Join your colleagues at ASNE-APME News Leadership Conference in Philly

 - Get an overview of the dozens of specific tools and techniques created in the K-T effort and how to make use of them.

 To register for the main conference: The registration fee is $275 for members of ASNE and APME and $375 for nonmembers.
-There are special rates for retired members, spouses, students and APME's Regents.
+There are special rates for retired members, current members of AOJ, spouses, students and APME's Regents.
 Lunch tickets for Monday and Tuesday can be purchased during registration.
 Click here to register.

 To register for the Sunday pre-conference workshop: Email ASNE Communications Coordinator Jiyoung Won at firstname.lastname@example.org.
 The workshop has limited space and will be available on a first-come, first-served basis to those who are registered to attend the conference.